f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    |lab008|

 #.
-Next, let's return to the F5 Distributed Cloud console and take a look at the F5 XC load balancer
+Next, let's return to the F5 Distributed Cloud console and take a look at the F5 Distributed Cloud Load Balancer
    configured for you.
 In the left-hand navigation expand **Manage** and click **Load Balancers > HTTP Load Balancers**

 #.
 In the resulting screen expand the Actions Menu and click **Manage Configuration** for